jexnator/starter-academic/content/publication/Module Hardware/index.md

 ![GPU](gpu.jpg "<b>GPU</b> (Unsplash: Nana Dua)")

-<b>Cooling:</b> All components that consume electricity, are generating heat.
-Because of this reason, you need a cooling unit to prevent damages on the different modules."
+<b>Cooling unit:</b> All components that consume electricity, are generating heat.
+Because of this reason, you need a cooling unit to prevent damages on the different modules.

 ![Cooling unit](cooling-unit.jpg "<b>Cooling unit</b> (Unsplash: Barez Omer)")